rumblesan/improviz/README.md

-[hellocatfood](https://hellocatfood.com) for the excellent gifs and general feedback [darch](http://www.darch.dk/) for some really helpful feedback, and teaching improviz workshops [nihilazo](https://itwont.work/git/) for helping polish the vim plugin and give it some necessary updates
+[hellocatfood](https://hellocatfood.com) for the excellent gifs and general feedback [darch](http://www.darch.dk/) for some really helpful feedback, and teaching improviz workshops [nihilazo](https://itwont.work/git/) for helping polish the vim plugin and give it some necessary updates [claudeha](https://mathr.co.uk/) for debugging some of the memory/space leaks and providing some much needed performance improvements

 ## Contact